Wife of fired FBI official breaks silence: Trump attacks on family were 'nightmare'

 Breaking News Emails

-Jill McCabe, an emergency room pediatrician who ran unsuccessfully for state Senate in Virginia, faced criticism from Trump about donations made to her campaign, while her husband was the target of broadsides from the president and was ultimately fired just days shy of his planned retirement.
+Jill McCabe, an emergency room pediatrician who ran unsuccessfully for the state Senate in Virginia in 2015, faced criticism from Trump about donations made to her campaign, while her husband was also the target of broadsides from the president and was ultimately fired just days shy of his planned retirement.

 Breaking News Emails

-Note: CORRECTION (April 3, 2018, 10:05 a.m.
-ET): A previous version of this article misstated Andrew McCabe's title at the FBI.
-He was the deputy director, not the director.